 In November 2024, the Company received a non-binder letter of interest ("LOI") from the Export-Import Bank of the United States ("EXIM") to provide up to US\$266 million in debt financing for the Bandeira project.
 This sum represents 100% of the capital expenditure ("CAPEX") outlined in the feasibility study.
-The Company will now work with EXIM to complete the due diligence process and secure a definitive financial agreement.
+The Company will now work with EXIM to complete the due diligence process and subject to EXIM's due diligence review and other conditions, negotiate a definitive financial agreement.